View Linear Projects with Time-Location Charts

 Benefits of Using ScheduleReader for Viewing XER Plans Created With Linear Scheduling Software

-Navigate to the Lienar Scheduling View and view your project in a Time-location diagram / Time Chainage Chart.
+Navigate to the Linear Scheduling View and view your project in a Time-location diagram / Time Chainage Chart.

-To read a textual explanation on how to create the required UDFs visit our help articles available through the website and inside the ScheduleReader application.
+To read an explanation of how to create the required UDFs visit the our help articles available through the website and inside the ScheduleReader application.

 Ready to get started?